ewhittle/Public_PhD_WES_Analysis/README.md

 # Data Collection

 For the cohort of indiviuals studies, a collaborating clinician recruited patients and provided blood samples for whole exome sequencing.
 Ethical consent was obtained.
-In total, 188 individuals were recruited in this sub-cohort for this study; all individuals were paediatric and, for the majority, born from consanguineous marriages.
+In total, 188 individuals were recruited for this study; all individuals were paediatric and, for the majority, born from consanguineous marriages.
 Exchange of data and patient material was enacted under a material transfer agreement code.
 To further investigate candidate novel disease genes, cohorts were expanded via GeneMatcher (https://genematcher.org/).